itmammoth/rails_sortable/README.md

 ## Usage

-RailsSortable requires specific column on ActiveRecord Model for own implementation.
+RailsSortable requires a specific column on the ActiveRecord Model for its implementation.

-For instance, the following migration indicates the case that you are attemtting to make Item model sortable.
+For instance, the following migration indicates the case that you are attemtting to make `Item` model sortable.

 ```ruby
 class CreateItems < ActiveRecord::Migration